brandur/sorg/content/nanoglyphs-drafts/024-new-horizons.md

 Before I get too far -- in case this is your first time reading _Nanoglyph_, I'm [Brandur](https://twitter.com/brandur).
 This newsletter is ostensibly themed around software simplicity and sustainability, although often isn't.
 I'll be talking more about Postgres and corporate tooling for the next few months.

 Don't want it anymore?
-You can always cut ties with it in [one easy click](%unsubscribe_url%).
+You can always resign in [one easy click](%unsubscribe_url%).

 ---